 What financial support is available for students?

-A variety of financial support is available for incoming audiology students.
-Some of these funding sources have requirements beyond graduation.
+Several kinds of financial support are available for both lifespan interest and pediatric interest incoming audiology students.
 Funding opportunities are reviewed in detail during interviews.

 Applicants with interests in Pediatric Audiology:

-UNC is one of 12 LEND (Leadership Education in Neurodevelopmental and related Disabilities) sites in the U.S. awarded a Pediatric Audiology Supplement to the core LEND grant.
+UNC has historically been one of 12 LEND (Leadership Education in Neurodevelopmental and related Disabilities) sites in the U.S. awarded a Pediatric Audiology Supplement to the core LEND grant.
 These awards, funded by the U.S. Bureau of Maternal and Child Health, are designed to provide specialized training for students with a special interest in pediatric audiology and in children who are deaf or hard of hearing with one or more developmental disabilities in addition to hearing loss.
 Both grants provide stipends and have clinical and academic requirements in addition to the general AuD curriculum.
-For additional information, contact Dr. Jackson Roush at firstname.lastname@example.org
+This year all LEND Programs are in the process of being renewed.
+For additional information, contact Dr. Hannah Siburt.

 Can students work while in the program?